 In the 1930's, surgeon Paul Niehans, became increasingly interested in endocrinology, while Chief of Staff at a renowned Swiss hospital.
 Specifically studying the work of colleagues experimenting with implantation of animal glands into patients whose organs were not functioning properly.

-In 1992, American researchers reported early success with fetus-to-fetus cell therapy for treating a severe genetic abnormality.
+In 1992, American researchers reported early success with fetus-to-fetus cellular therapy for treating a severe genetic abnormality.
 Ismail Zanjani of the University of Nevada reported that transplanted human fetal tissue had "taken hold" in an infant born a year before, with many of the child's blood making cells apparently descendants of transplanted cellular tissue.
 The parents had previously lost two children to this syndrome.
 The case opened a controversy over using human fetal tissue in experimental therapy.
 The U.S. government position in the early 1990's was that such a use might encourage abortions and illegal trafficking of human fetuses.

 In 1983, the American Paralysis Association convention was told that cells taken from human aborted fetuses and injected into animals provided evidence of being useful in repair of spinal cord accidents and degenerative diseases.